 If employees are in the middle of an important deal or eager to impress you, it’s easy to see how something like this could catch them off guard.

 CEO fraud comes in different forms

 In the example above, the email came from the CEO’s spoofed email address, and the attacker knew that a real deal was underway.

-Often, this type of attack will have a different reply-to address, tricking an unwitting member of staff into sending valuable information to the person running the fraud.
+Often, this type of attack will have a different reply-to address, tricking an unwitting staff member into sending valuable information to the person running the fraud.
 In some cases, the domain is just one or two characters different from the real company email address.

 Other attacks have been successful using just the name of the CEO.
-The email comes from a generic email address (Gmail, Yahoo, and so on.), set up to look like the personal email of the CEO.
+The email comes from a generic email address (Gmail, Yahoo, and so on), set up to look like the personal email of the CEO.
 Although the scam has many guises, it is essentially the same.
-A member of staff receives an email, signed by someone important, asking for something valuable.
+A staff member receives an email, signed by someone important, asking for something valuable.

 It’s for time CEOs to take action